Trains, Railroads, and the Huntington Family Business

 Railroad Salad Dressing

 Used on the Central Pacific Railroad Dining Car in 1863, Sacramento, CA. I’ve adapted the savory recipe from Original Cowboy Cookbook by Wild Wes Medley 1988.
-It could be drizzle on a green salad, cole slaw, slice tomatoes or mushroom, etc. Historical Note: Collis P. Huntington was the President of the Central Pacific RR & Southern Pacific Railroad Co.
+It could be drizzled on a green salad, cole slaw, slice tomatoes or mushroom, etc. Historical Note: Collis P. Huntington was the President of the Central Pacific RR & Southern Pacific Railroad Co.

 2 C. mayonnaise